-18 Jul How Much Does a Disney Vacation Cost?
+11 Dec How Much Does a Disney Vacation Cost?

-Disney has become a household name over the last hundred or so years.
-Way back when, Walt Disney had a dream to create a place where families could have fun together.
+Disney has become a household name over the last hundred years.
+Way back when, Walt Disney had a dream to create a place where families could go to have fun together.
 He and his brother Roy worked together and created many beloved and wholesome films.
-Those movies, among other classics, then became the inspiration and theme the original Disney Park was based around.
-Disneyland in Anaheim, California opened in 1955.
+Those movies, among other classics, then became the inspiration for and theme the original Disney Park was based around.
+That’s Disneyland in Anaheim, California which opened in 1955.
 Walt Disney World Resort in Orlando, Florida has now been open for over fifty years since 1971.
 If you haven’t been to either, you surely know someone who has.
 But how much does a Disney vacation cost these days?

 How Much Does a Disney Vacation Cost?

 In order to calculate a Disney vacation cost we need to break down the overall experience into all of the individual parts.
 You can eliminate any of these expenses that don’t apply to you.
 We’re including the things you may not think about like rentals and the little add ons.
 It can add up!
 You just won’t know the real cost of a Disney vacation without considering all the extras.
 Another important detail to note is that most items cost more at Disney than other places you might buy them.
 That includes everything from food to souvenirs.
 Below is an estimated Disney vacation expenses chart to consider with explanations of each category underneath.
 We’ll also go over the asterisked main areas where you can save or splurge that can greatly affect your Disney vacation cost.

 For comparison purposes, we’re pricing out a stay in June of 2023 at a moderate resort for two adults, one younger child and one older child.
 The ages matter because there are some different offerings you can include for different ages and they are priced differently.
 The time of year you visit is also important in determining price.

 * expenses that can be greatly impacted depending on your preferences

 |Potential Expense Category||Estimated Cost|